lucioleKi/FogOfLove/README.md

 # FogOfLove

 A console version of the two-player board game Fog of Love.

-Next step: Make a GUI version of Fog of Love.
+I am making a GUI version of Fog of Love here using QT: https://github.com/lucioleKi/FogOfLoveQt1.
+Check it out!

 Please support the Fog of Love designers and buy the actual board game.
 I own a copy of this game.
 This coding project is personal and not for profit.
 I am a programmer, but not a game designer.
 I do not intend to encourage any copyright infringement or piracy here.